PATH-Global-Health/Topup-Tool-Summary/README.md

 Before the script can ask DHIS2 for anything, it has to authenticate, the same way you'd log into a website with a username and password, except here the credentials are read from a small configuration file on the server rather than typed by a person.
 This function is a thin wrapper around a login routine from a separate, shared library (`datimutils`) that the wider DHIS2/PEPFAR-Zambia ecosystem uses.

-**Where the credentials actually live:** both cron jobs call this function with the same fixed path on the production server:
+**Where the credentials actually live:** both cron jobs call this function with the same fixed path:

 ```r
 loginToDHIS2("/var/lib/dhis2/dhis/dish.json")